 - Domestic students: Commonwealth Supported Places (CSP) available for all eligible domestic students

 How do I apply for the course?

-You can find out more and apply for the Master of Teaching (Secondary) here.
+You can find out more and apply on the Master of Teaching (Secondary) page on the Study hub.

 Seeing how highly regarded the course was at my placement schools and that so many teachers at these schools completed the same course was great.
 It was a relief that a lot of people had undertaken the course, found jobs and worked straightaway.
 Athena Kavaleris - Master of Teaching (Secondary)